-- Protective Order: Also called a restraining order in some states, the victim of domestic violence can file for ‘Domestic Violence Restraining Order’.
+- Protective Order: Also called a restraining order in some states, the victim of domestic violence can file for “Domestic Violence Restraining Order.”
 The victim may ask for a temporary or permanent Protective Order.
 These orders majorly include two types of orders from the court:

-- No Contact/Limited Contact With Children: The court may also direct the abuser to not contact or have limited/ supervised contact with the children.
+- No contact/Limited contact with children: The court may also direct the abuser to not contact or have limited/supervised contact with the children.
 Further, the custody of children may be exclusively granted to the victim in order to keep the children safe from abuse or being a witness to such abuse.

 - Child Custody: The first and the most important impact of domestic violence in a divorce proceeding is on child custody.
 If there is a consistent behavior showing domestic violence, then that spouse is less likely to get child custody.
-Further, if extreme allegations of domestic violence are proved then some judges may even order a complete prohibition on visitation.
-In other cases, the courts may order supervised visitation, or visitation only in public places and even prohibit overnight visitation.
+Further, if extreme allegations of domestic violence are proven then some judges may even order a complete prohibition on visitation.
+In other cases, the courts may order supervised visitation, or visitation only in public places, and even prohibit overnight visitation.
 The decision is made based on a child’s best interests.
-If it is proved that being a witness to domestic violence or being close to the abuser negatively impacts the child’s growth, then the court will consider domestic violence as a prominent factor in determining the custody rights of the child.
+If it is proven that being a witness to domestic violence or being close to the abuser negatively impacts the child’s growth, then the court will consider domestic violence as a prominent factor in determining the custody rights of the child.

 - Division of Marital Assets: Courts usually take into account a spouse’s behavior during marriage to decide the division of marital assets.
 A larger share of marital assets may be awarded to the victim of domestic violence.
 If the domestic violence was related to economic or financial abuse, then the division of the assets will be more favorable to the victims of such abuse.
 For example, if the domestic violence consisted of mental abuse that impacted the victim’s ability to make or earn money, or caused a job loss to the victim, then the courts will usually award a larger share to the victim.

 - Alimony: Usually, a victim of domestic violence gets an upper hand in many aspects of the divorce proceeding.
 Similarly, in determining the amount of alimony, the court will look at the relevant allegations of domestic violence.
-If the domestic violence includes aspects related to economic or financial abuse, such as, not letting the victim work so as make him/ her financially dependent on the abuser, then the courts may grant higher alimony.
+If the domestic violence includes aspects related to economic or financial abuse, such as not letting the victim work so as make them financially dependent on the abuser, then the courts may grant higher alimony.
 Sometimes, even if the victim’s earning capacity was not affected, the courts may decide to grant alimony to victims of domestic abuse.

 What Important Factors Will a Court Consider in a Divorce Proceeding Involving Domestic Violence?

-- Kind & Level of Domestic Abuse: The kind and level of domestic abuse are important criterion judges look at while deciding issues like child custody or marital assets division.
+- Kind & Level of Domestic Abuse: The kind and level of domestic abuse are important criteria judges look at while deciding issues like child custody or marital assets division.
 For example, more serious abuses such as causing chronic depression or major physical harm may have more serious repercussions.
 Further, the duration or the consistency of the domestic abuse is also considered by the courts.
 The longer the abuse, the more favorable the court is towards the victim.

 - Evidence to Prove Allegations: Mere allegations without any evidence will generally not help the victim.
-The existence of legitimate proof which shows what kind of abuse was done and how it impacted the victim either physically, mentally, emotionally or economically will have a great impact upon the case.
-Therefore, it is always recommended to the victims to preserve all evidence and proofs they have related to their domestic violence claim.
+The existence of legitimate proof which shows what kind of abuse was done and how it impacted the victim either physically, mentally, emotionally, or economically will have a great impact upon the case.
+Therefore, it is always recommended to the victims to preserve all evidence and proof they have related to their domestic violence claim.
 For example, in domestic violence allegations related to the impact on the mental health of the victim, providing medical reports will benefit the victim.

 - Impact on Victim’s Earning Capacity: If the domestic violence negatively impacted the victim’s earning capacity, then the financial aspects of the divorce proceeding will be more favorable to the victim.

-- Patience & Efforts of the Victim: If the victim tried to save the marriage by either patiently waiting for such abusive behavior to end or change or to save the reputation of the family, the court may consider this as a relevant factor.
+- Patience & Efforts of the Victim: If the victim tried to save the marriage by either patiently waiting for such abusive behavior to end or change, or to save the reputation of the family, the court may consider this as a relevant factor.